giampaolo/psutil/docs/index.rst

     $ python2 -m pip install psutil==6.1.1

-The 6.1.X branch may receive critical bugfixes but no new features.
+The 6.1.X branch may receive critical bug-fixes but no new features.

 Security
 ========